 Which steam cleaner is right for you?

-The McCullough is our recommendation for most buyers.
+The McCullough is our recommendation for anyone who wants to spend less than $200.
 It’s extremely popular, so there’s quite a bit of feedback about it online–most of which is overwhelmingly positive.
 It’s very inexpensive, and will clean just about any surface well.
 Plus, it comes with a huge accessory set to help you with each job.
 However, it’s not as industrial as advertised, and it won’t last as long as the Reliable.

 The Steamfast is our choice if you’re on a budget and will be using it for light household cleaning and the occasional deep-clean.
 Reviewers said it’s capable of cleaning most household messes, and is reasonably durable.
 However, since the McCullough is only slightly more expensive, we’d recommend spending a little more for a nicer machine.